Exploring hidden gems in Munich

 St. Luke’s Church

 From Isartor, head to St. Luke’s Church (St. Lukas Kirche).
 You can either choose to walk along the Isar river on Steinsdorfstraße or pass by some lovely Art Nouveau facades on Thierschstraße.
 St. Luke’s is the biggest Protestant church in Munich.
-The beautiful stained-glass windows lure passers-by to take a closer look at the late 18th-century building inspired by the historicism movement.
+The beautiful stained-glass windows lure passers-by into taking a closer look at the late 18th-century building inspired by the historicism movement.

 Observe the bell towers more carefully.
 One of them is home to two beehives, where city bees can enjoy the tranquillity of a closed tower.